Adult Intermediate Group Course – (Unrated to 1300 Elo)

 - Online classes are conducted using Zoom and friendly games and/or tournaments are run on chess.com

-- Each session will include a lesson on a specific theme and puzzles relating to that theme.
+- Each session will include a lesson on a specific theme and the analysis of puzzles or games relating to that theme.

-- I will also send the file in chess base format so you can play over the lesson on your computer using the program chessbase light which is free to download from chessbase.com
+- At the end of the course, I will send a database of all the games that we looked at during the course in a chess base format so you can play over the games studied in class using the program chessbase light which is free to download from chessbase.com

 Ten x 90 minute weekly classes online